top of page

 Who was Mary Fell Stevenson?

-As caring stewards of the community, they gave away additional building sites for the Catholic and Presbyterian Churches, a cemetery and a public school, as well as land for a lumber company.
+As caring stewards of the community, they gave away additional building sites for the Catholic and Presbyterian Churches, a cemetery, and a public school, as well as land for a lumber company.

 Mr. Stevenson was identified with the Independent Order of Odd Fellows, his only fraternal affiliation.
-Alert, energetic and purposeful, he utilized his opportunities to the best advantage and all that he possessed was won through his own unaided exertions.
+Alert, energetic, and purposeful, he utilized his opportunities to the best advantage, and all that he possessed was won through his own unaided exertions.

-She is described as a popular hostess, good humored, generous, witty, civic-minded, modest and personally interested in all aspects of the town’s growth.
+She is described as a popular hostess, good-humored, generous, witty, civic-minded, modest, and personally interested in all aspects of the town’s growth.

-He was honest, sincere, kind-hearted and public-spirited and these qualities won for him the high and enduring regard of all who were brought within the sphere of his influence.
+He was honest, sincere, kind-hearted, and public-spirited, and these qualities won for him the high and enduring regard of all who were brought within the sphere of his influence.

 Mary Stevenson was the spark that activated and complemented her husband’s honest and hard work.”
 “Her reputation as a good cook.”
-“She drove her fast horse and cart” at a “gay pace” “Her interest in all the aspects of the growth of the town ...enhanced Frank’s generous support of the institutions that would make it grow.”
+“She drove her fast horse and cart” at a “gay pace.
+“Her interest in all the aspects of the growth of the town ...enhanced Frank’s generous support of the institutions that would make it grow.

 “She was modest...resisting calling the town “Stevensonville.”
-“Together the Stevenson's set the standards and contributed immeasurable to the economic, educational, cultural and moral climate of Enumclaw.”
-After Frank’s death and her remarriage, “her
+“Together the Stevensons set the standards and contributed immeasurably to the economic, educational, cultural, and moral climate of Enumclaw.”
+After Frank’s death and her remarriage, “her generosity extended past her death, when her old home was willed to the town for a library”—the site of the present-day library.

 Hall, Nancy Irene.
 In the Shadow of the Mountain: A Pioneer History of Enumclaw.
-The
+The Courier-Herald Publishing Co., Inc., Enumclaw, WA.
+1983.

 "First woman to the area which would later be called Enumclaw, when she remarried, everyone wished the best for their lady ‘founder’ of the town."